- Built: 1876

 - Demolished: 1926

 Built at the height of an early boom in Omaha, the McCreary Mansion was built three miles north of the city in the mid-1870s.
-Moving to the Nebraska Territory from Ohio in 1860, throughout John McCreary’s early career, he built telegraph lines across the Midwest.
+After moving to the Nebraska Territory from Ohio in 1860, the early career of John McCreary (1832-1908) was spent building telegraph lines across the Midwest.
 In addition to lines he laid across Ohio and Kentucky, he was involved in laying the Union Pacific telegraph from Nebraska to Salt Lake City.
 He married Mary Creighton, the sister of Edward and John Creighton, in that family’s native Ohio.

 The year after his mansion was finished, McCreary retired to his estate and focused on improving his land.
 Located immediately north of John Redick’s estate, McCreary had ten acres of land.
 Located along Saunders Street, McCreary started with a two story Italianate style home that had a dozen rooms, just outside the city limits.
 Popular Omaha builder Francis Dellone and his brother designed and built the home for McCreary.
 In the 1890s, McCreary added another floor to the house for a total of 15 rooms.